 A Findus commercial from December 1966.
 Taken from a recording of a Keith Hampshire show on Caroline South courtesy of the Offshore Radio Archive (duration 1 minute 6 seconds)

 A Findus commercial from April 1967.
-Taken from a recording of a Mike Ahern show on Caroline South, shared on the Internet Radiocafé
+Taken from a recording of a Mike Ahern show on Caroline South, shared on the Internet Radiocafé, now known as the

 Frobisher Collingwood, as pictured in ‘Radio Caroline’ by John Venmore-Rowland, published by Landmark Press.